liammcluckie/Cook-House/TESTING.md

 - *"As a returning visitor, I want to be able to register to attend supper clubs."*

     - This functionality is possible through using a counter system.
-When the user creates the event a counter with the integer `0` is assigned to the event in the DB.
-The user can then add the amount of guests they would like to attend a specific event click to join using their email.
+When the user creates an event a counter field with the integer `0` is assigned to the event in the DB.
+The user/guest can then add the amount of guests they would like to attend a specific event by selecting to join using their email.

     - Their email is then assigned to said event if successful.
 For future builds I would like to set up a function that sends all guests signed up to an event a follow up email.